 The cut banks along the river are an important ecosystem component, but can be difficult to manage in a bound urban river.
 These low erosion cliffs on the outside of river bends are used by northern roughwinged swallows, bank swallows, and kingfishers for nesting, and their nestlings are a seasonal component of the diet of bull snakes.
 The river enhancement project made some efforts to stabilize critical bank areas while maintaining some cut-banks for nesting.
-This effort should be monitored, and vegetation trimmed if it is restricting bird use.
-Artificial cliffs might be considered in some of the Park's remnant aggregate piles or in more stable river sections if nesting locations decrease.
-The stabilized

-$\begin{tabular}{ll} \textbf{Commented [SAL15]:} & Adds the current designations in one location \\ \end{tabular}$ cut banks will continue to migrate away from the river during high water events so long term management actions may be needed.
+No active nests were found in South Platte Park in the first two years following the river work.
+Artificial cliffs might be considered in some of the Park's remnant aggregate piles or in more stable river sections as an option to remedy this lost habitat opportunity.
+The stabilized cut banks will continue to migrate away from the river during high water events so long term management actions may be needed.